BillSteinUNB/BillSteinPortfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I Mainly wanted to have a way to display all of my best work in one place while also giving me a platform to learn, experiment and build something from nothing.
-Being able to choose a featue I want to deploy and learn how to do so from the ground up has been a great experience for me.
+My primary goal in this project was to create a centralized platform to showcase my best work, while simultaneously providing an opportunity for learning, experimentation, and the ability to build something from scratch.
+Being able to select features to deploy and learn how to develop them from the ground up has been an incredibly rewarding experience.

 ### Built With